-The flagship fabric for my company is heavy artist canvas, hand dyed in small batches to produce rich colors, that are unparalleled in the marketplace.
-The proprietary techniques I've developed give each bag unique color striations and variations that look almost suede-like.
+Hand-Dyed 100% Cotton Canvas: The flagship fabric for my company is natural, 100% cotton canvas, hand-dyed in our studio to produce rich colors that are unparalleled in the marketplace.
+The proprietary techniques we've developed give each bag unique color striations and variations that look almost suede-like.
 I love it when customers look at the bags and other products with quizzical looks on their faces and then move in closer to touch.
-Sometimes they still ask, "What is this?"
+Sometimes they'll still ask, "What is this?"

-Ticking is a cotton textile that is tightly woven for durability.
-I t pays homage to early America but I think it also has a modern industrial edge.
+Cotton Striped Ticking: Ticking is a cotton textile that is tightly woven for durability.
+Very popular in early colonial America, this 100% cotton fabric is reminiscent of early days but with a modern industrial aesthetic.

-Our hardware (exclusive of zippers), is made of nickel, which is a win-win for the environment and industry.
+Hardware: Our hardware is made of nickel, which is a win-win for the environment and industry.
 Nickel is an integral part of the metals industry; metals are recycled because of their value and because most can be recycled without loss of quality.This is particularly true of non-ferrous metals such as nickel.
 Our nickel hardware includes swivel hooks, D-rings, and purse feet.

-I am VERY proud of my zippers!
-They are sourced from a manufacturer in Japan that buffs and polishes each tooth before hand setting them in a cotton tape and then electroplates the teeth to make a very smooth running metal zipper with less chance of breakage.
-These brass zippers are plated, not painted, and they are tested to ensure they are lead-free.
+Zippers: I am VERY proud of my zippers!
+They are sourced from a manufacturer in Japan that electroplates, polishes and sets each tooth by hand to create a very smooth running metal zipper with less chance of breakage.
+Unlike other brass zippers, these are plated, not painted and they are tested to ensure they are lead-free.

 The zipper pulls are extra long so they are easier to grasp and finally, they even sound like quality when opening and closing.
 Because of the extra care used to prep the metal, these are my favorites for use in handbags.